 Resident applicants to our program invariably ask us to describe our department.
 An academic department is characterized by its faculty, students, programs, theoretical orientation and values.
 The interests and accomplishments of the faculty can be, at least in part, assessed through our CV’s linked to this website.
 These documents, however, are less adequate in conveying the prevailing values of our department.
 These include a commitment to the following:

 - Collegiality and mutual respect;

 - Scholarship and academic rigor.

 These values are evident in the types and excellence of our programs in public sector psychiatry, education, research, and clinical services.
-Our widely recognized community psychiatry programs include, but are not limited to, a city-wide emergency psychiatry service, a state hospital staffed by our faculty and residents, comprehensive child and adolescent psychiatry services, a rural psychiatry presence, provision of mental health services to the homeless, care for the indigent within the Dayton community hospitals, and a unique program in the assessment and treatment of patients with both mental illness and mental retardation.
+Our widely recognized community psychiatry programs include, but are not limited to, a city-wide emergency psychiatry service, a state hospital staffed by our faculty and residents, comprehensive child and adolescent psychiatry services, a rural psychiatry presence, provision of mental health services to the homeless, care for the indigent within the Dayton community hospitals, and a unique program in the assessment and treatment of individuals with intellectual and developmental disabilities.
 The quality of undergraduate and graduate medical education programs in the department has been acknowledged regionally and nationally.
 In addition to prominent research efforts in addiction medicine, including a strong collaborative relationship with the Center for Interventions, Treatment and Addictions Research (CITAR) within Boonshoft School of Medicine's Department of Population and Public Health Sciences and the mental health/wellness among health care professionals, the residency training program offers in-depth opportunities in learning about providing psychotherapy, an important psychosocial component in caring for all of our patients.
 We welcome your interest in any aspect of our department.

 We welcome your interest in any aspect of our department.